difu/discostar/README.md

 ORDER BY t.duration_seconds DESC LIMIT 10;

--- Find favorite decade based on collection (earliest version of each master release only) WITH earliest_releases AS (
+-- Find favorite decade based on collection (earliest version of each master release only) -- - Groups your music collection by decade using the earliest release year for -- each album you own.
+This prevents duplicate counting when you own multiple pressings of the same album -- (e.g., original + remaster), giving you accurate statistics about -- which decades your music taste favors most.
+ WITH earliest_releases AS (
       SELECT
           r.master_id,